7NNS7/100-days-of-Data-Science-and-Code/README.md

 Commiting myself for 100 days of git, data science and code.<br/>
 I will work on Data Science, python scripts and personal projects for the next 100 days.

+# Day 78
+Worked on script to convert NASA hdf file to csv

 # Day 77
 Worked on NASA Satellite Data